coveo/source.coveo.com/_posts/2017-12-01-testing-custom-component.md

 ## Testing the component options

-We want to set the `randomField` to some specific value and test that my new, better name is using instead of the ugly, default one.
+We want to set the `randomField` to some specific value and test that my new, (arguably) better name is used instead of the (arguably) ugly default one.

 So, let's validate this with the `aq` part of the query.